kahramanmurat/ml-zoomcamp-capstone-1/README.md

 ## Feedback

-I am open to feedback from everyone as I am still learning and seeking ways to improve.
-Please provide a star incase you liked my work.
+I welcome feedback from all, as I am continuously learning and striving for improvement.
+If you appreciate my work, kindly consider giving it a star.